reeli/swagger-faker/README.md

 Then you'll see:

-1. A `mock-server` folder is generated in your current path, and all mock data is setting in `mock-server/data` folder, you can customize them if needed.
+1. A `mock-server` folder has been generated in your current path, and all mock data is setting in `mock-server/data` folder, you can customize them if needed.
-2. A mock server is started in `http://localhost:8081`, you can open your browser and visit one of the mock API by `http://localhost:8081/api/v2/store/order/1` (The mock data is setting in: `mock-server/data/getOrderById.json`)
+2. A mock server has been started in `http://localhost:8081`, you can open your browser and visit one of the mock API by `http://localhost:8081/api/v2/store/order/1` (The mock data is setting in: `mock-server/data/getOrderById.json`)